 Bills that the Welsh Government will bring forward in 2014/2015.Learn more »

 The devolution of some taxes to Wales from April 2018 provides us with the opportunity to reshape those taxes to better meet our circumstances and priorities.

 Final Budget 2015-16 »

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 See the schedule for all statistics and research releases.View upcoming calendar »

-We are developing a water strategy to improve water quality and help us manage water resources sustainably.
+Our water strategy aims to improve water quality and help us manage water resources sustainably.